Robyn Broughton

-Robyn Denise Broughton ONZM (née Quirk) is a New Zealand netball coach.
+Robyn Denise Broughton ONZM (née Quirke; 10 July 1943 – 6 September 2023) was a New Zealand netball coach.
 Broughton coached the Southern Sting from 1998 to 2007 during the National Bank Cup, winning seven titles in ten years.
-She was also an assistant coach for the New Zealand national netball team from 2000 to 2002, and is currently a national selector.
+She was also an assistant coach for the New Zealand national netball team from 2000 to 2002, and a national selector.
 From 2012 to 2015, Broughton coached the Central Pulse in the ANZ Championship, after four years with the Southern Steel and later coached the Hertfordshire Mavericks in the Netball Superleague.

+Early life and family

+Broughton was born Robyn Denise Quirke, the daughter of Jim and Margaret Quirke, in Lower Hutt on 10 July 1943.
+Growing up, she played netball, softball and tennis.
+She was educated at Hutt Valley High School, and went on to study physical education at the University of Otago, where she completed a Diploma of Physical Education in 1963.
+While at Otago, she played in defence for the Otago netball team, and also met her future husband, Warren Broughton, who was a law student.
+She taught briefly at Columba College, but moved to Southland in 1964 or 1965 after marrying.
+The Broughtons had three children, including netball player and coach Kirsty Carline.

 Domestic netball

 The National Bank Cup (NBC) started in 1998 as New Zealand's first franchise-based netball competition.
 Broughton was appointed head coach of the Invercargill-based Southern Sting, and remained with the franchise throughout the competition's ten-year run.
 During her time with the Sting, Broughton took the team to the grand final every year, winning seven titles.

 With the start of the ANZ Championship, Broughton was appointed head coach of the Southern Steel, a merger franchise between the Southern Sting and Otago Rebels.
 She remained in the role from 2008 to 2011.
 The Steel franchise board readvertised the role for the head coaching position following a troubled 2011 season.
 Broughton chose not to reapply, and was later signed by troubled Wellington franchise the Central Pulse for their 2012 campaign.